Top 10 IoT Sensor Types

 Sensors come in many shapes and sizes.
-Some are purpose-built can containing many built-in sensors to allow you to monitor and measure many sources of data.
+Some are purpose-built containing many built-in individual sensors, allowing you to monitor and measure many sources of data.
 In brownfield environments, it’s key for sensors to include digital and analog inputs so that they can read data from legacy sensors.

 There are many types of IoT sensors and an even greater number of applications and use cases.
 Here are 10 of the more popular types of IoT sensors and some of their use cases.